 The above medical plan includes prescription drug coverage.
 The 0002 plan has $10/$20/$40 co-pays per generic/formulary brand name/non-formulary brand name prescription.
 The 0003 plan has $10/$40 co-pays per generic/brand name prescription.
 A mail order program is also available.

 This is a voluntary, 100% employee paid vision care program.
-Covers one complete eye exam in any 12 consecutive month period with a $10 copay (VSP network doctor).
-Prescription glasses (lenses and/or frames) a combined $25 copay.
+This plan covers one complete eye exam in any 12 consecutive month period with a $10 copay (VSP network doctor) and prescription glasses (lenses and/or frames) at a combined $25 copay.
+Participants are eligible for new lenses once every 12 months and frames once every 24 months.
 Medically necessary contact lenses $25 copay.

 The Short Term Disability (STD) plan is self-insured.
 You are covered in a step plan, depending upon your length of service with the College.
 STD is payable for up to six months.
 Long Term Disability (LTD) picks up after STD ends, if you are still disabled.
 With terms and conditions met, LTD pays 60% of your salary.
 One year waiting period to participate.

 Two times your annual salary, at no cost to you unless the volume exceeds $50,000, then the IRS will tax you on the excess premiums.
 You may cap your benefit at $50,000, if applicable.
-Accidental Death & Dismemberment doubles the life insurance benefit to your beneficiary if you die by accident.
+Accidental Death & Dismemberment doubles the life insurance benefit (resulting in a total of two times the life inurance amount) to your beneficiary if you die by accident.

 In addition to providing life insurance the College will continue salary payments to the spouse of a deceased faculty member or administrative employee for a period of three months following the month of death and pay the premium for medical insurance coverage for covered dependents of a deceased faculty member or administrative employee for a limited period of time.